victovito/novel-game-creator/README.md

     {TEXT GOES HERE} [<command> ...]
 ?
 ```
-To use more than one commands, simply place them one after another.
+To use more than one command, simply place them one after another.
 ```novel
 ?
     {Do things} [goto #other_block] [play $clapping] [play $cheering] ?
 ```
+Choices are great for creating branches on the novel by sending the reader to different block deppending on what option they choose.
 For example:
 ```novel
 #question
     @"Friend"